vanhohen/WebNinja/File Inclusion/PHP.md

 ## Abuse

-The problem here there is no input validation which we can include any file and read content of it.
+The problem here there is no input sanitization which we can include any file and read content of it.

 ## Payload